NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Palatine Hill

-Palatine Hill is one of the Seven Hills of Rome.
-Located next to the lower Forum Romanum, emperors built their palaces on this hill.
-It is possible to walk from the Roman Forum to the Palatine Hill by stairs.
-From the Palatine you then have a beautiful view of Rome and specifically the Roman Forum.
+The Palatine Hill is one of the seven hills of Rome.
+Located next to the lower-lying Roman Forum, emperors built their palaces on this hill.
+It is possible to walk up a staircase from the Roman Forum to the Palatine Hill.
+From the Palatine Hill, you then have a beautiful view over Rome and specifically the Roman Forum.

-Costs: a standard ticket costs €16.00.
+Cost: A standard ticket costs €16.00.
 This ticket is valid for 24 hours and also gives immediate access to the Colosseum and Roman Forum.
-Children under 18 are free, and there is a discount for students.
+Children under 18 years old are free, and there is a discount for students.

 Rome - Forum Romanum